datamindedbe/dbt-testing-hackathon/docs/unit-testing.md

 # Unit testing

 To test the dbt models we write, we use a package called dbt_unit_testing by EqualExperts.
-You mock input data (in dbt that means sources or references), you specify the expected output, and there’s a slightly scary step where you have to override the ref and source macros, or use the explicit `dbt_unit_testing.` prefix for those two.
+You need mock input data (in dbt that means sources or references), and specify the expected output.
-But under the hood they aren't actually adding too much.
+There’s a slightly scary step where you have to override the ref and source macros, or use the explicit `dbt_unit_testing.` prefix.
+But under the hood they aren't changing too much.

-An example of a unit test can be found [here](../tests/unit/test_mart_customers.sql).
+An example of a unit test can be found in [tests/unit/test_mart_customers.sql](../tests/unit/test_mart_customers.sql).

 `dbt_unit_testing.test` defines the model being tested and the name of the test.